 - Cuzco/Fly to Lima/Depart for the U.S. or Canada

 - Arrive in U.S. or Canada

-Nathaniel J. Dominy is the Charles Hansen Professor of Anthropology and Professor in the Ecology, Evolution, Ecosystems and Society (EEES) Graduate Program.
+Nathaniel J. Dominy is the Charles Hansen Professor of Anthropology and Professor in the Ecology, Evolution, Ecosystems, and Society (EEES) Graduate Program.
 As an anthropologist and evolutionary biologist, Professor Dominy studies the behavior, ecology and functional morphology of humans and nonhuman primates.
-He has worked on the tropical rainforests of Southest Asia since 1999 and has recieved grants and fellowships from the National Institutes of Health, the National Science Foundation, the National Geographic Society, the Packard Foundation, the Mellon Foundation and the Smithsonian Tropical Research Institute.
+He has worked on the tropical rainforests of Southeast Asia since 1999 and has received grants and fellowships from the National Institutes of Health, the National Science Foundation, the National Geographic Society, the Packard Foundation, the Mellon Foundation, and the Smithsonian Tropical Research Institute.
 He is an elected fellow of the American Association for the Advancement of Science, the Explorers Club, and the Royal Geographic Society.
-His research philosophy is to integrate tropical fieldwork with mechanical, molecular and isotopic analsyses in order to better understand how and why adaptive shifts occurred during primate evolution.
+His research philosophy is to integrate tropical fieldwork with mechanical, molecular and isotopic analyses to better understand how and why adaptive shifts occurred during primate evolution.
 In 2010, Professor Dominy was named a "Brillant 10" scientist under the age of 40 by Popular Science magazine.